What is the difference between a grade slab and a structural slab?

 Grade slabs can handle light to moderate loads, typically up to 500 kg per square meter.
 They are perfect for residential floors, sidewalks, and light-duty warehouses.

 Structural slabs, on the other hand, are built to endure heavy loads, often exceeding 1000 kg per square meter.
-They’re designed for multi-story buildings, bridges, and industrial floors.
+They’re designed for multi-story buildings, bridges, and industrial floors, making them ideal for structures where weight distribution is critical.

 What Materials Are Used in Grade Slabs?